MariaAlonsoLeon/Matrix_Multiplication_Task1/README.md

 - **Utils**:
   - Contains the `Graphs_Generator` PyCharm project, which includes utilities for extracting data and generating performance graphs.

-## Usage

-1. Open the appropriate IDE for the language you wish to test.
-2. Navigate to the corresponding folder and run the provided script or project.
-3. Use the `Graphs_Generator` in the `Utils` folder to visualize the benchmarking results.

-## Key Results

-- **Rust** delivers the fastest execution times but with high memory and CPU consumption.
-- **Java** offers a balanced performance, achieving near-optimal execution times with better resource management (lower memory and CPU usage).
-- **C++** shows highly efficient memory usage and stable execution times, making it well-suited for resource-sensitive tasks.
-- **Python** exhibits significant performance degradation, particularly for larger matrices, due to its interpreted nature and lack of low-level optimizations.

 ## Dependencies

 ### Python